buvis/docs/src/catalogue/modem-stats.md

 ## Description

-periodic cable modem data collection and save the results to InfluxDB
+periodic cable modem data collection and save the results to InfluxDB.

 ## k8 at home search